 Cheryl joined Columbia in 2007 as Tax Manager.
 Cheryl has more than 25 years of experience in Finance.
 Prior to joining Columbia Capital, Cheryl was Division Controller of a national homebuilder and Controller of a regional real estate firm.
 She earned a Bachelor of Business Administration in Accounting from Georgia State University and is a Certified Public Accountant.

 Ben joined the firm in 2008 as Controller.
 Prior to joining Columbia Capital, Ben worked in the Audit and Assurance practice for PricewaterhouseCoopers, LLP in Washington, DC.
 Ben received his B.S. of Business Administration from Bucknell University and is a licensed Certified Public Accountant in the Commonwealth of Virginia.

-  Brayson joined the firm in 2008 as a Staff Accountant.
+Brayson joined the firm in 2008 as a Staff Accountant and has been working in Finance for over 10 years.
 Brayson received his Bachelor of Science in Accounting from Ferris State University.

 Suzanne St. George

 Suzanne joined the firm in 2015 as Office Assistant.
 Prior to joining Columbia Capital, Suzanne worked in office management for the Government Relations offices of Visa and Brownstein Hyatt Farber Schreck in Washington, DC.
 She graduated from Georgia State University with a Bachelor of Science in Communications.

 Pam joined the firm in 2005.
 She received her Bachelors in Business from Endicott College and is a Notary Public.